openstack/charm-guide/doc/source/getting-started/index.rst

    controller-creation time.

    A single network interface is sufficient on the cloud nodes if an Open vSwitch bridge is set up in MAAS.
-See the :doc:`MAAS page
-   <cdg:install-maas>` in the Deploy Guide for details.
+See the :ref:`MAAS page <cdg:ovs_bridge>` in the Deploy Guide for details.

 Software
 ~~~~~~~~